The Reception Team

 - Water bottle (named)

 - Book bag - with school books and reading diary inside

 All other resources are provided by the school

 Wednesday (We also have Welly Wednesday, so as well as wearing their PE kit, children are welcome to bring welly boots to enjoy exploring our nature area in the afternoon)

 There is no formal homework in Reception.

-We would encourage you to read with your child daily.
-This can be reading an age appropriate book together to recognise and practice simple words.
-It could be sharing and discussing a lovely story or non-fiction book to develop a ‘love for reading’.
+We would encourage you to read with your child daily, using their fully decodable phonics book.
+We would also encourage regularly sharing age appropriate books together to recognise and practice simple words, and sharing and discussing a lovely story or non-fiction book to develop a ‘love for reading’.

 Your child will be given letter-sound fans, phonics sound mats and 'tricky words' to take home which will match their development stage.

 Each week we will share a nursery rhyme on Tapestry to link in with our weekly learning theme.
 It would be great if you sang these nursery rhymes together at home too.

 We also encourage you to practise counting, working out 1 more and 1 less and beginning to work out simple addition sums using objects.